keymanapp/help.keyman.com/developer/language/guide/virtual-keys.md

 ## Virtual character keys {#virtual-character-keys}

-Keyman 6.0 introduced a new feature known as [mnemonic layouts](../reference/mnemoniclayout "mnemoniclayout system store").
+Keyman 6.0 introduced a new feature known as [mnemonic layouts](../reference/mnemoniclayout "mnemoniclayout system store"){.link}.
 This feature requires that the "white" alphabet/numeric/punctuation keys in the primary section of the keyboard are referenced by the character on the key cap rather than the key position (as with non-mnemonic